ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val apiInstance = DefaultApi() val query : kotlin.String = burger // kotlin.String | The (natural language) recipe search query.
 val cuisine : kotlin.String = italian // kotlin.String | The cuisine(s) of the recipes.
 One or more comma separated.
-See a full list of supported cuisines. val diet : kotlin.String = vegetarian // kotlin.String | The diet to which the recipes must be compliant.
-See a full list of supported diets. val excludeIngredients : kotlin.String = eggs // kotlin.String | An comma-separated list of ingredients or ingredient types that must not be contained in the recipes. val intolerances : kotlin.String = gluten // kotlin.String | A comma-separated list of intolerances.
-All found recipes must not have ingredients that could cause problems for people with one of the given tolerances.
-See a full list of supported intolerances. val offset : java.math.BigDecimal = 0 // java.math.BigDecimal | The number of results to skip (between 0 and 900). val number : java.math.BigDecimal = 10 // java.math.BigDecimal | The number of results to return (between 1 and 100). val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution. val instructionsRequired : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes must have instructions. try {
+See a full list of supported cuisines. val diet : kotlin.String = vegetarian // kotlin.String | The diet for which the recipes must be suitable.
+See a full list of supported diets. val excludeIngredients : kotlin.String = eggs // kotlin.String | A comma-separated list of ingredients or ingredient types that the recipes must not contain. val intolerances : kotlin.String = gluten // kotlin.String | A comma-separated list of intolerances.
+All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
+See a full list of supported intolerances.
+Please note: due to the automatic nature of the recipe analysis, the API cannot be 100% accurate in all cases.
+Please advise your users to seek professional help with medical issues. val offset : java.math.BigDecimal = 0 // java.math.BigDecimal | The number of results to skip (between 0 and 900). val number : java.math.BigDecimal = 10 // java.math.BigDecimal | The number of results to return (between 1 and 100). val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows display with proper attribution. val instructionsRequired : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes must have instructions. try {
     val result : kotlin.Any = apiInstance.searchRecipes(query, cuisine, diet, excludeIngredients, intolerances, offset, number, limitLicense, instructionsRequired)